lesteve/SPFW/structured SVM/README.md

 This README mainly comes from ```https://github.com/ppletscher/BCFWstruct```

 The code is organized as follows:
-* `solvers` contains the optimization methods, including the block-coordinate Frank-Wolfe solver (BCFW).
-If you want to use BCFW in your project, you most likely only need to run an `addpath(genpath('solvers'))` in your Matlab sources.
+* `solvers` contains the optimization methods, including the saddle point block-coordinate Frank-Wolfe solver (SP-BCFW).
+If you want to use SP-BCFW in your project, you most likely only need to run an `addpath(genpath('solvers'))` in your Matlab sources.
 * `demos` contains the application-dependent code, such as MAP decoding or the feature map computation.
 The source code includes a sequence prediction demo